-If a member-
+If a Member-

-- (a) persists in any conduct that the presiding member had ruled is out of order; or - (b) refuses to make an explanation, retraction or apology required by the presiding member under clause 9.5(3), the presiding member may direct the member to refrain from taking any further part in the debate of that item, other than by voting, and the member is to comply with that direction.
+- (a) persists in any conduct that the Presiding Member had ruled is out of order; or - (b) refuses to make an explanation, retraction or apology required by the Presiding Member under clause 9.5(3), the Presiding Member may direct the Member to refrain from taking any further part in the matter under discussion, other than by voting, and the Member is to comply with that direction.

-9.7 Right of presiding member to adjourn
+9.7 Right of Presiding Member to adjourn

-- (1) For the purpose of preserving or regaining order, the presiding member may adjourn the meeting for a period of up to 15 minutes. - (2) On resumption, the debate is to continue at the point at which the meeting was adjourned. - (3) If, at any one meeting, the presiding member adjourns the meeting more than once for the purpose of preserving or regaining order, the second or subsequent adjournment may be to a later time on the same day or to another day.
+- (1) For the purpose of preserving or regaining order, the Presiding Member may adjourn the meeting for a period of up to 15 minutes. - (2) On resumption, the debate is to continue at the point at which the meeting was adjourned. - (3) If, at any one meeting, the Presiding Member adjourns the meeting more than once for the purpose of preserving or regaining order, the second or subsequent adjournment may be to a later time on the same day or to another day.